HouseOfBetterAuth/nuxt-better-auth-saas/README.md

   - Billing page shows a prominent red warning banner when subscription is `past_due`, warning that Pro access and team members will be lost if not resolved.
   - "Manage Payment Method" button on billing page opens Stripe's hosted portal for secure card updates.

+- **Failed Payment Grace Period** (Stripe Dashboard Configuration)
+  - Configure in Stripe Dashboard → Settings → Billing → Subscriptions and emails.
+  - **Smart Retries**: Stripe automatically retries failed payments at optimal times.
+  - **Grace Period**: Set subscriptions to become `past_due` on failure, then auto-cancel after 7 days.
+  - During grace period: Users see warning banners, receive Stripe emails, and can update payment method.
+  - On cancellation: Webhook triggers `removeExcessMembersOnExpiration()` to downgrade team to free plan limits and removes any invited team members.
+Team members will have to be added again if the plan is reactivated.

 - **Organizations & Limits**
   - First team gets **one free organization**.
   - Every additional organization requires its own Pro subscription.